 OAS3 is maintained by Swagger, a company that builds API tools.

 Lots of tools and services can read OAS3 definitions, and provide functionality based on them.

 In a small company, everyone wears many hats.
 People who imagine the API will also be the ones who will implement the endpoints.

 In a medium-sized company, the API design will undergo validation by at least another person or team.
 How will you send the API design to your managers?
 Will you send them an email with one bullet point per endpoint?
-OpenAPI to the rescue, you have a definition already, and you can let others visualize its content thanks to the many open-source visualizers available.
+OpenAPI to the rescue, you have a definition already, and you can let others visualise its content thanks to the many open-source visualisers available.